rkiel/node-intro/README.md

 Overview

-1. Why Node.js?
+* Part 1.
+Why Node.js?
-2. What is Node.js?
+* Part 2.
+What is Node.js?
-3. How do I run Node.js?
+* Part 3.
+How do I run Node.js?

 Details (covers 3 key areas with lots of code examples)

-4. Modules
+* Part 4.
+Modules
-5. Events
+* Part 5.
+Events
-6. Packaged Modules
+* Part 6.
+Packaged Modules

 At the end of four of the sections, I include a hands-on, step-by-step lab exercise.
 The exercises were developed using Node.js installed on Ubuntu via Vagrant.